chanceeakin/funWithVue/README.md

 # funWithVue

-This template should help get you started developing with Vue 3 in Vite.
+This is an in browser spectrograph, built on top of Vue3 + SciChart.

 ## Recommended IDE Setup